jdpark7/uni-chatbot/university-data/curriculum.md

 Subject requirements vary among private colleges and out of state public institutions.
 However, if students follow the University of California requirements, they most likely will meet the requirements for the majority of schools.
 The highly selective private colleges will look for a minimum of four (preferably five) academic classes each year.

 2. GPA Requirement
 Grade requirements vary greatly among private colleges and out-of-state public schools.
-The student°Øs counselor can advise what kind of grades and test scores are necessary for specific colleges.
+The student‚Äôs counselor can advise what kind of grades and test scores are necessary for specific colleges.